GrigoreMihai/docs-gitbook-cmp/docs/user-management/manage-organizations.md

 {% hint style="info" %}
 **A note about Dashboards and Widgets**

-The preset dashboards in CMP (Account, AWS FinOps, BigQuery FinOps, and Pulse) have a global scope.
+The preset dashboards in CMP (Account, AWS FinOps, BigQuery Lens, and Pulse) have a global scope.
 Regardless of organization, they always show data from across all configured accounts/projects.
 If you do not want organization members to see data outside their scope, you can prevent them from seeing these dashboards‌
 {% endhint %}

 ## Widgets function differently‌ <a href="widgets-function-differently" id="widgets-function-differently"></a>